 Employees employed under a continuous contract are entitled to not less than one rest day in every period of seven days.

 During probation, no notice is required for termination of employment contract within the first month, and at least seven days’ notice thereafter.
 If the employer contract does not specify notice, either party must give at least one month’s notice for termination.
-According to labour law, no annual can be taken or offset during notice period unless mutually agreed by both parties.

 Upon the termination of employment, the employer must report the personal particulars of the employee, expected date of termination and remuneration paid/deemed paid in the termination year to the IRD by filing form I.R.56F one month before the date of termination of employment.